Last updated on .

 Observation deck

-Looking down the Golden Horn at Pierre Loti Hill in Istanbul, Turkey
+Looking down the Golden Horn from Pierre Loti Hill in Istanbul, Turkey

 Looking down the Golden Horn

-Looking down the Golden Horn at Pierre Loti Hill in Istanbul, Turkey
+Looking down the Golden Horn from Pierre Loti Hill in Istanbul, Turkey

 Looking down the Golden Horn

-If you look towards the Bosporus, you can see the Galata Tower and several landmarks in the Old City.
+If you look towards the Bosphorus, you can see the Galata Tower and several landmarks in the Old City.
 Hagia Sophia and the Süleymaniye Mosque are two of the easiest to spot.

-Looking towards the Bosporus at Pierre Loti Hill in Istanbul, Turkey
+Looking towards the Bosphorus from Pierre Loti Hill in Istanbul, Turkey

 View of the Old City